 - 1. Teacher is Passive : The role of the teacher is passive in the learner centred curriculum.
 He has to organize the activities by keeping himself behind the scene. - 2.
-Will, the dominating element: Learner Centred Curriculum emphasizes too much importance to the will of the learner.
+Will, the dominating element : Learner Centred Curriculum emphasizes too much importance to the will of the learner.
 Some times it results in ignoring the faculty improvement activities by the learner. - 3.
-Not Universal: It is difficult for every educational institution particularly in rural areas to organize all the child centred activities for all learners at all levels. - 4.
+Not Universal : It is difficult for every educational institution particularly in rural areas to organize all the child centred activities for all learners at all levels. - 4.
 Child Centred Curriculum: Ignores the concept of direct inculcation of values.
 There is lack of moral instructions in this curriculum as it emphasizes more on the individual development & freedom.
 Immediate interests are more important in learner centred curriculum. - 5.
-Lack of Skilled Teachers: In this curriculum self learning is encouraged by using different techniques by the trained teachers who are not easily available.
+Lack of Skilled Teachers : In this curriculum self learning is encouraged by using different techniques by the trained teachers who are not easily available.

+Subject Centred Curriculum

+- 1. Importance is attached to the subject matter. - 2.
+It is examination oriented. - 3.
+Teacher plays dominating role in teaching learning process. - 4.
+It is framed to develop the mental faculties of the learner. - 5.
+It encourages memorization. - 6.
+It is constructed for the sake of knowledge. - 7.
+It is rigid, predefined and specified. - 8.
+It adopts formal approach in the process education.

-Learner Centred Curriculum Learner is placed at the focal position while framing this curriculum.
+Learner Centred Curriculum Learner is placed at the focal position while framingthis curriculum.

 It is aimed at all-round development of personality.

 Learner participates actively in the teaching learning process.

 It is framed to develop all the aspects of personality.

 It develops skills & comprehension.

 It is constructed for the development of personality.

 It is flexible & has variety of activities.

 It adopts formal as well as informal approach in organizing the educational activities.

-PROGRESS - II ven below:- urriculum.
+CHECK YOUR PROGRESS - II

+Note: Give your answers in the space given below:-

+- 1. Write down the different types of curriculum. - 2.
+Briefly explain Subject Centred Curriculum. - 3.
 Enlist merits & limitations of Learner Centred Curriculum.